 How much can I afford to borrow?

 You need to make sure that you’ll be able to afford the monthly repayments on your loan on time and in full.
-If you fail to pay on time, you risk damaging your credit score or even losing important assets such as your house (if you’re choosing a secured loan).
+If you fail to pay on time, you risk damaging your credit score, facing heavy tax penalties, or even losing important assets such as your house (if you’re choosing a secured loan).

 Review your monthly income and expenses to work out how much you can afford to pay back each month.
 You’ll also need to take into account how your financial commitments could change while you’re paying off the loan.